-Josie Henry completed her seventh season at Case Western Reserve in 2017.
+Josie Henry begins her 10th season at Case Western Reserve in 2020.
 Formerly an assistant coach at Division I Cleveland State University, Henry continues to lead a remarkable turnaround for the program since being named to her post during the summer of 2010.

-Under Henry’s tutelage, the Spartans have averaged 24 wins during the past five seasons with an overall mark of 167-115 (.592) in her seven years, making her the winningest coach in the program's history.
+Under Henry’s tutelage, the Spartans have averaged 26 wins during the past eight seasons with an overall mark of 230-140 (.622) in her nine years, making her the winningest coach in the program's history.

 During the 2017 season, Henry coached the Spartans to a 20-17 record, their sixth-consecutive winning season.
 CWRU went 13-11 in non-conference games during the year, while also going 11-9 in games at Mather Park to improve to 58-22 over the last six seasons (good for a .725 winning percentage.

 In 2016, the Spartans recorded their fifth-consecutive winning season, finishing the campaign with an overall record of 21-19.
 CWRU went 19-11 in non-conference games during the year, while also exerting its home field advantage, going 8-2 in games at Mather Park to improve to 47-13 at home over the last five seasons (good for a .783 winning percentage).